Lynette Murray

 Learn More

-Provided consulting across various short-term roles.
-SkyCity Entertainment Group project: Developed the first Board-approved sustainability governance framework, in the context of an infrastructure investment, reporting to management.
+Provided consulting across various short-term roles, including a SkyCity Entertainment Group fixed term project: Developed the group's first board-approved sustainability governance framework, after completing a review.

 AUCKLAND COUNCIL, CCO START-UP, ATEED – A FOUNDING ENTITY OF TĀTAKI AUCKLAND UNLIMITED